 Arlington, VA 22226-3500

 Lodging: Lodging is available at the FDIC’s Student Residence Center in Arlington, Virginia.
-The nightly rate for March 2019 $251 plus tax (10%) for a single occupancy room with kitchen facilities.
-The rate for November is not yet available.
+The nightly rate for February 2020 is USD $208.38 ($184 room rate plus 13.25% tax) for a single occupancy room with kitchen facilities.
+The rate for November 2020 is not yet available.

 Participants are not required to use the FDIC Student Residence Center and may choose to arrange lodging elsewhere.